Ericsson/paf/README.md

-Both the Pathfinder server and the client shared library are memory and CPU resource efficient and designed specifically to allow embedded use (as well as use in the Cloud).
+Both the Pathfinder server and the client shared library are memory and CPU resource efficient and designed specifically to allow embedded use (as well as use in the cloud).
 The C shared library is ~6 kLOC, and the Python server ~2 kLOC.

 Pathfinder has a single concern - service discovery - and no other